 When published in the IATI format, two elements are expected, a sub-national location narrative and geo-coordinates to map the activity.
 These two elements are equally weighted to form the total weight of the sub-national indicator.

+Networked data

+This indicator includes two elements, both of which test for information about the other organisations participating in activities.
+First, the names of partners implementing activities should be published (this was previously a separate indicator: Implementer).
+Second, standardised references should be used to identify all participating organisations in an activity (including implementers, funders, co-financers and accountable organisations).
+The scoring is split 3.33 points for the implementer name, and 1.67 points for the organisation references.

 Results

 When this indicator is published in the IATI format, two elements are expected.
 First, results data can be published using the IATI Standard.
 Second, results documents, providing additional information, can be published along with each project or operation.